Cauda equina syndrome: Signs and symptoms

-Severe back pain, saddle anesthesia, urinary or fecal incontinence and sexual dysfunction are considered "red flags", i.e. features which require urgent investigation.
+Severe back pain, saddle anesthesia, urinary or fecal incontinence and sexual dysfunction are considered "red flags", i.e., features which require urgent investigation.

 Causes

 After the conus medullaris (near lumbar vertebral levels 1 (L1) and 2 (L2), occasionally lower), the spinal canal contains a bundle of nerve fibers (the cauda equina or "horse-tail") that branches off the lower end of the spinal cord and contains the nerve roots from L1–L5 and S1–S5.
-The nerve roots from L4–S4 join in the sacral plexus which affects the sciatic nerve, which travels caudally (toward the feet).
-Compression, trauma or other damage to this region of the spinal canal can result in cauda equina syndrome.
+The nerve roots from L4–S4 join in the sacral plexus, which affects the sciatic nerve, which travels caudally (toward the feet).
+Compression, trauma, or other damage to this region of the spinal canal can result in cauda equina syndrome.

 The symptoms may also appear as a temporary side-effect of a sacral extra-dural injection.

 Trauma

 Direct trauma can also cause cauda equina syndrome.
-Most common causes include as a complication of lumbar punctures, burst fractures resulting in posterior migration of fragments of the vertebral body, severe disc herniations, spinal anaesthesia involving trauma from catheters and high local anaesthetic concentrations around the cauda equina, penetrating trauma such as knife wounds or ballistic trauma.
+Most common causes include as a complication of lumbar punctures, burst fractures resulting in posterior migration of fragments of the vertebral body, severe disc herniations, spinal anaesthesia involving trauma from catheters and high local anaesthetic concentrations around the cauda equina, penetrating trauma such as knife wounds and ballistic trauma.
 Cauda equina syndrome may also be caused by blunt trauma suffered in an event such as a car accident or fall.

 Spinal stenosis

 CES can be caused by lumbar spinal stenosis, which is when the diameter of the spinal canal narrows.
-This could be the result of a degenerative process of the spine (such as osteoarthritis) or a developmental defect which is present at birth.
-In the most severe cases of spondylolisthesis cauda equina syndrome can result.
+This could be the result of a degenerative process of the spine (such as osteoarthritis) or a developmental defect that is present at birth.
+In the most severe cases of spondylolisthesis, cauda equina syndrome can result.